mikan/nomikai-counter/README.md

 An inviting support tool for nomikai (drinking parties).

 Nomikai Counter provides simple question "Yes" or "No" for all guests of your nomikai invitations.
-Master can check result of the invitation every tine.
+Master can check result of the invitation at anytime.

 Old version is here: https://github.com/mikan/nomikai-counter-v1 (Written by Ceylon)